bhopkinsnc/ccoe-training-ansible/labs/4.hello_yum_vars/README.md

            state: present
 ```

-Run the ansible playbook the "lsof" package will get loaded not the "nmap" that is asigned to the yum_package_name var from the inv file.
+Run the ansible playbook the "lsof" package will get loaded not the "nmap" that is assigned to the yum_package_name var from the inv file.

 ```bash
 [root@ansibleserver playbooks]# ansible-playbook -i _lab_hello_clients.ini _lab_hello_yum_vars.yml